SAP IDM & MIM End-of-Life: How to Plan Your Identity Migration

 midPoint logo

-Discover how midPoint’s open-source architecture aligns with your specific needs.
+Discover how midPoint’s open source IGA platform aligns with your unique needs and environment.

 The Strategic Path Forward That Shapes the Next Decade

-Thousands of organizations affected by the end-of-life of SAP IDM and MiM now face pivotal decisions about their identity management future.
+Thousands of organizations affected by the end-of-life of the SAP IDM and MIM now face pivotal decisions about their identity management future.
 While vendor-recommended migration paths offer predictable routes, they may not represent optimal solutions for every environment.
 The key lies in approaching these decisions strategically rather than reactively.

 Take time to understand options fully – evaluate solutions based on specific requirements rather than general market positioning, and consider long-term implications.
 Today’s identity management market offers mature alternatives across different deployment models, architectural approaches, and business models.